BenHenderson09/Flappy-Bird-Neuro-Evolution/README.md

 This is where mutation comes in.
 Firstly a mutation rate, or probability, is defined.
 This mutation rate is the probability that a weight in the child's neural network will be changed.
 Then the program loops through each weight in the network and changes a percentage of weights.
 This performs the mutation needed for the bird's to stumble upon new ways to improve their score, this is the main function of a genetic algorithm.

+## Usage
+To use the program there are two choices, you can either play the game yourself, or you can use the ai.
+- To play the game yourself, just open the "FlappyBird_Player" folder and open the sketch with the Processing IDE.
+To play simply use the up arrow to jump.
+- To view the ai in action, just open the "FlappyBird_AI" folder and open the sketch with the Processing IDE.